What are logbook loans?

 If you’re having cash-flow problems, a logbook loan can seem like a quick-fix solution.
 In fact, many people who take out logbook loans already have debt problems.

-If you have a number of debts you might want to consider alternative ways to pay them off, which may allow you to spread out your repayments over a longer period.
+If you have multiple debts, you might want to consider alternative ways to pay them off, which may allow you to spread out your repayments over a longer period.

 Alternatives could be: